-Huon Hooke, James Halliday and the Roberts family
+Huon Hooke, Susie Roberts, James Halliday and Bob Roberts

 Most prominent of the group was James Halliday and the late, great Len Evans.
 The group enjoyed wine from all parts of the world; the ‘wine bug’ had gripped most of them and many soon established vineyards, mostly in the Hunter Valley.